marcpayne/naoki-nishi-cantata/README.md

 ### Compiling

 To compile the LilyPond source file, you obviously need to have a working copy of LilyPond installed on your system.
 If you are running Linux, I recommend the following commands to download and compile the latest version of the sheet music.
-Note that we create a `build` directory to avoid cluttering the repo.

 ```
 $ git clone https://github.com/marcpayne/naoki-nishi-cantata.git